 Radon is the second leading cause of lung cancer death in the United States behind smoking.
 It kills an estimated 22,000 people each year.
+The reality is: that’s twice as many radon induced lung cancer deaths as drunk driving (according to the CDC).
 Radon gas is colorless, odorless, and completely invisible to the naked eye.
 Those reasons alone are sufficient enough to test for radon.
 Testing for radon is quick, simple, and affordable.

 The US EPA recommends radon gas inspection your home once every two years.
 There are many reasons for this.
 First, radon gas inspection is cheap compared to the long term health effects of high radon exposure, thus making it a good investment in preventative health.

 Second, soil conditions under the home can change.
 Radon gas is released from rocks and soil underground.
 As rocks in soil settle and break down, radon levels fluctuate.
 It is important to know if a radon mitigation system that was installed years ago is still working as it should.

 Lastly, radon mitigation systems are not lifetime systems.
 Many fans last a decade or more; however, some do fail within a few years.
 Oftentimes when a fan fails, a busy homeowner will not notice.
 Without a functioning fan, a radon system will hardly function at all.
 Other problems can arise from day-to-day living as well: system seals can break; crawlspace barrier can rip from improper storage of Christmas decor or a crazy game of hide and seek; PVC piping can be jostled loose by Dad in the attic; or a landscaper could bump gutter exhaust material.
 All of these scenarios have and can happen, leading to a malfunctioning radon mitigation system.